-Skeletal age, as determined by the Risser sign, is also a helpful measure to find out the risk that the curve will get worse.
+Skeletal age is also a helpful measure to find out the risk that the curve will get worse.

 If someone in your family has scoliosis, your children should be checked regularly.

 The goal of treatment for scoliosis is to prevent the spinal curve from getting worse and to correct or stabilize a severe spinal curve.

 - Severe curves or moderate curves that are getting worse may need surgery.

-Surgery may be considered if:
+Surgery may be an option if:

 - Your child has a moderate to severe curve, and the curve is getting worse.

-- Your child has pain or trouble doing his or her daily activities.
+- Your child has pain or trouble doing daily activities.

 For children with moderate curves, the research shows that wearing a brace generally works to keep curves from getting worse as the child grows.
 The more the child wears the brace, the better it works.